Denmark in the Eurovision Song Contest 2017: Final

 The final took place on 25 February 2017.
 In the first round of voting the top three advanced to the superfinal based on the votes of a five-member jury (50%) and a public vote (50%).
-In the superfinal, the winner, "Where I Am" performed by Anja Nissen, was selected by the public and jury vote.
+In the superfinal, the winner, "Where I Am" performed by Anja, was selected by the public and jury vote.
 In addition to the performances of the competing entries, Danish Eurovision Song Contest 2000 winners Olsen Brothers performed as the interval act.

 Promotion

 Anja Nissen made several appearances across Europe to specifically promote "Where I Am" as the Danish Eurovision entry.
 On 2 April, Anja Nissen performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French.
 Between 3 and 6 April, Nissen took part in promotional activities in Tel Aviv, Israel where she performed during the Israel Calling event held at the Ha'teatron venue.
 On 8 April, Nissen performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Selma Björnsdóttir.